 Rites of Passage, founded in 1977, offers Wilderness Quests, Workshops and Trainings that bring people into a deep encounter with the natural world, exploring the human-nature connection to deepen and transform a sense of purpose, value and commitment to the life we have been blessed with.
 This work begins with hearing the call to quest, an impulse as ancient as humanity: the path of the hero/ine.
 It will appeal to men, women, leaders, veterans and young people in life transition or change, and to those wanting to deepen their spiritual path and sense of purpose.

-VISION TO DREAM with Coleridge Daniels
+VISION TO DREAM: video with Coleridge Daniels

 In 2004, Rites of Passage Executive Director Mike Bodkin participated in a unique group in the Groot Winterhoek wilderness near Capetown, South Africa.
 Led by amazing South African leader and guide Coleridge Daniels under the auspices of Educo South Africa, the group was composed of young Black people from South Africa, along with a few Europeans and Americans.
 This video shows Coleridge’s work with vulnerable young men from the South African townships near Capetown.
 It’s a testament to his deeply felt humanity, skill and courage.
 Here’s the link: https://www.youtube.com/watch?v=fEMw1xQB1m4